YordanPashev/SImpleSnake/README.md

 Simple Snake is a Classical Console game we all love playing!

-The game has 3 Levels of difficulty and List of TOP 3 Highest Player Scores.
+The game has 3 levels of difficulty, 3 type of food and a list of TOP 3 Highest Player Scores.

 # Author